The Visual Iconicity Challenge: Evaluating Vision-Language Models on Sign Language Form-Meaning Mapping: Results Discussions

 \subsection{Sign Transparency}

 \paragraph{Zero-shot.} Open-set gloss identification is highly challenging (Table~\ref{tab:transparency_acc}).
-Even the strongest closed-source models perform poorly: best model (i.e., Gemini 2.5 Pro) identified only 17 of the 96 glosses ($\approx$17.7\%).
-This is well below human baselines (57/96 for the deaf expert, 40/96 for hearing non-experts).
-Restricting the task to a 10-multiple-choice format improves scores (e.g., 42/96 for GPT-5 and 41/96 for Gemini 2.5 Pro) Open-source VLMs perform even worse, with the best achieving only 5/96 correct identifications (Qwen2.5-VL-32B).
-The consistent advantage of the closed models over all open-source systems indicates that high-capacity proprietary VLMs are better at leveraging visual and linguistic cues.
+Even the strongest closed-source models perform poorly: the best model, Gemini~3.1~Pro, identifies 28 of the 96 glosses ($\approx$29.2\%), followed by Gemini~3~Flash (19/96, 19.8\%) and Gemini~2.5~Pro (17/96, 17.7\%).
+All remain well below the human baselines (57/96 for the deaf signer of T\.{I}D evaluated cross-linguistically, 40/96 for hearing non-signers).\footnote{Importantly, the deaf signer is a native signer of Turkish Sign Language (T\.{I}D) and is \emph{not} familiar with NGT.
+Their score therefore reflects a Transparency task (inferring meaning from unfamiliar visual forms), not a lexical retrieval task, and serves as a cross-linguistic upper bound on how much iconicity supports inference of meaning across sign languages.} Restricting the task to a 10-way multiple-choice format improves scores (e.g., 47/96 for Gemini~3.1~Pro, 44/96 for Gemini~3~Flash, 42/96 for GPT-5, and 41/96 each for Gemini~2.5~Pro and GPT-5.4).
+Open-source VLMs perform substantially worse, with the best (Qwen3-VL-32B) achieving only 4/96 correct identifications in the open setting and 19/96 in the 10-way setting.
+The persistent advantage of closed models over all open-source systems indicates that high-capacity proprietary VLMs are better at leveraging combined visual and linguistic cues.